tyleryouk/00os-origin/00reaper/00OS-commands/user-directed/user-requests.md

 # 00OS Command Simplification Initiative

-## Current Active Request: Cycle 1 - Foundation and Core Commands
+## Current Active Request: Cycle 2 - Documentation and Standards Alignment

-### REQ-SIMP-001: Implement Cycle 1 of 00OS Simplification Roadmap
+### REQ-SIMP-002: Align Documentation and Standards with Simplified Approach

 **Priority**: High
 **Status**: Active
 **References**:
-- `user-directed/final-goal.md` - Vision document for simplified 00OS commands
 - `user-directed/00OS-simplification-roadmap.md` - 5-cycle implementation plan

 #### Description
-Implement Cycle 1 of the 00OS Command Simplification Initiative as outlined in the roadmap document.
-This cycle focuses on establishing the foundation for simplified commands by updating core documentation and implementing initial high-impact command simplifications.
+Implement Cycle 2 of the 00OS Command Simplification Initiative as outlined in the roadmap.
+This cycle focuses on updating all documentation and standards to reflect the new 3-step pattern and simplified command structure.

 #### Requirements

-1. **Update README.md**:
-   - Add the 3-step pattern explanation at the top
-   - Clarify the relationship between architecture and implementation
-   - Keep the cyclical workflow process description intact

-2. **Revise command-template-core.md**:
-   - Replace with simplified template focused on direct tool call sequences
-   - Remove unnecessary validation and error handling sections
-   - Add clear examples for different command types
-   - Focus on the 3-step pattern

-3. **Simplify reaper-sync.md**:
-   - Convert to simplified direct execution format
-   - Focus on single terminal command execution
-   - Add clear examples
-   - Remove unnecessary validation and complexity

-4. **Simplify reaper-init.md**:
-   - Streamline while preserving context loading functionality
-   - Ensure it reads the `final-goal.md` and roadmap document
-   - Maintain proper categorization
-   - Follow the simplified 3-step pattern
+1. Update command-standards-core.md for simplicity and categorization
+2. Update tool-call-patterns.md with simplified patterns and examples
+3. Update 00OS-command-user-guide.md for approachability and 3-step pattern
+4. Update 00OS-command-development.md for simplicity and migration guidance

 #### Success Criteria
-- Commands execute successfully with minimal steps
+- All documentation is internally consistent
+- Standards enable simple command development
+- Documentation is practical and actionable
-- Documentation clearly communicates the simplified approach
+- All changes reflect the simplified 3-step pattern

+## Previous Cycles

+### Cycle 1 - Foundation and Core Commands (Complete)
+- Updated README.md with 3-step pattern
-- Core workflow process operates with simplified commands
+- Replaced command-template-core.md with simplified template
-- Simplified implementation passes all tests

-#### Additional Context
-This is the first of 5 planned cycles to simplify the 00OS command system.
-After completing Cycle 1, we will proceed to Cycle 2 following the roadmap.
-The overall goal is to maintain the strong architectural foundation of 00OS while making individual processes simpler and more maintainable.

-## Previous Requests

-All previous requests are superseded by the 00OS Command Simplification Initiative.
-Refer to `user-directed/00OS-simplification-roadmap.md` for the complete plan of implementation cycles.
+- Converted reaper-sync.md and reaper-init.md to simplified format
+- All updated files follow the 3-step pattern
+- All commands execute successfully when tested

 ## Future Cycles

-After completion of Cycle 1, subsequent cycles will be added here:
+After completion of Cycle 2, subsequent cycles will be added here:

-- **Cycle 2**: Documentation and Standards Alignment
 - **Cycle 3**: Core System Updates
 - **Cycle 4**: Expand Command Simplification
 - **Cycle 5**: Testing and Refinement